Light

 If multiple supertypes share links or properties, those properties must be of the same type and cardinality.

-Refer to the dedicated pages on Indexes, Constraints, Object-Level Security, and Annotations for documentation on these concepts.
+Refer to the dedicated pages on Indexes, Constraints, Access Policies, and Annotations for documentation on these concepts.